krishnamurali892/Album/README.md

    which removes lots of boiler plate code as compared to Manual DI and Dagger2.

 **Kotlin coroutines**
-- For making asynchronous calls AsyncTask's are no more suported and they can be replaced with kotlin coroutines
+- For making asynchronous calls AsyncTask's are no more supported and they can be replaced with kotlin coroutines
-- Coroutines are more power full and add's very less code as compared to all traditional approaches like asynctask, RXJava etc.
+- Coroutines are more powerful and add very less code as compared to all traditional approaches like asynctask, RXJava etc.
-  **Why they are powerfull?**
+  **Why they are powerful?**
-- Because a coroutine can pause on one thread and restart on same/different thread by saving current state of execution, which is called as context switching.
+- Because a coroutine can pause on one thread and restart on the same/different thread by saving the current state of execution, which is called context switching.
-- This feature makes effiecient usage of threads(CPU), which in turn improves system performance.
+- This feature makes efficient usage of threads(CPU), which in turn improves system performance.
   But this cannot be achievable through any traditional multithreading frameworks like Executors, RxJava etc.
 - [Coroutine + flow] can easily replace RxJava/RxKotlin

 **Retrofit**
-- REST-Client based webservices implementation with Retrofit library.
+- REST-Client based web services implementation with Retrofit library.
-- Its simple to use and removes a lots of efforts for making REST based API calls.
+- It's simple to use and removes a lot of effort for making REST based API calls.
-- API calls are aynchromous and it will taken care by library itself.
+- API calls are asynchronous and it will be taken care of by the library itself.

 **Glide**
- - Its a image loading library and images are loaded and stored in cache asynchronously.
+- It's an image loading library and images are loaded and stored in cache asynchronously.
- - As compared to other available libraries(Picasso) it can also support playig GIF files too.
+- As compared to other available libraries(Picasso) it can also support playing GIF files too.

 **RecyclerView**
  - RecyclerView with filter option
  - Implemented action bar search view for filtering recyclerview contents

 **Parcelize**(Annotation based)
- - Its a kotlin programming language plugin, meant for Serialization/Deserialization of objects.
+ - It's a kotlin programming language plugin, meant for Serialization/Deserialization of objects.
- - As we know In Android we will use Parcelable Interface instead Java's Serializable interface, to write our own custom logic to serialize an object, But it needs a manual work and adds an extra code.
+ - As we know In Android we will use Parcelable Interface instead Java's Serializable interface, to write our own custom logic to serialize an object, But it needs manual work and adds an extra code.
- - This manual work can be automated and code can be generated on behalf of us at compile time by Parcelize kotlin plugin.
+ - This manual work can be automated and code can be generated on behalf of us at compile time by the Parcelize kotlin plugin.